HarlH/todolist/README.md

 ## User Stories
-- As a user, I want to be able to add a task to my to-do list
+- As a user, I want to be able to add multiple tasks to my to-do list
 - As a user, I want to be able to view the list of tasks on my to-do list
 - As a user, I want to be able to mark a task as complete on my to-do list
 - As a user, I want to be able to mark a task as important on my to-do list